alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_data.md

 Refer to the [Discovery Metadata Service Collection Information Specification (PDF)](/static/DMS_Collection_Interface_Specification_10.pdf) for more information about WAF.

-data.gov.uk requires the metadata is in GEMINI/ISO19139 format.
+The data.gov.uk directory requires the metadata is in GEMINI/ISO19139 format.
 For more information, see [GEMINI and ISO 19139 metadata](gemini).

 ### Single File (GEMINI)